AngelMunoz/sails-nuxt/README.md

 # Recent Updates:
+- Updated dependencies and fixed a lot of vuetify deprecations as well as fixing some errors on user update in the client side [2019-10-21].
-- Updated Sails/Nuxt/Vuetify and dependencies [2018-25-10].
+- Updated Sails/Nuxt/Vuetify and dependencies [2018-10-25].
-- Updated Adding cross-env and "start" npm command as production [2018-11-04].
+- Updated Adding cross-env and "start" npm command as production [2018-04-11].
-- Updated Sails, Vuetify and the rest of the dependencies, Also added a scroll bar on the chat window demo [2018-11-04].
+- Updated Sails, Vuetify and the rest of the dependencies, Also added a scroll bar on the chat window demo [2018-04-11].
-- Updated Vuetify and dependencies [2018-22-02].
+- Updated Vuetify and dependencies [2018-02-22].
-- Updated nuxt and dependencies [2018-30-01]. thanks to [@iworb](https://github.com/Iworb) for pointing out the correct versions
+- Updated nuxt and dependencies [2018-01-30]. thanks to [@iworb](https://github.com/Iworb) for pointing out the correct versions
-- ~Updated nuxt and dependencies [2018-11-01]~ Will be reverting to RC11 because of a bunch of errors, Looking at it.
+- ~Updated nuxt and dependencies [2018-01-11]~ Will be reverting to RC11 because of a bunch of errors, Looking at it.
 - Adding Web Sockets Sample!
-[2017-05-12]
+[2017-12-05]

     Thanks to [Vue Socket.io] we can now show a small "Sample" of a chat (sorry for that awfulness of my bad ui/ux skills but it should show the point)